Sable/Ostrich/README.md

 We aim to make the suite:
  1. **Consistent** and **Correct** by providing self-checking runners for every language that automatically ensure that the computation result of the benchmarks are consistent across all language implementations and correct with regard to the algorithm for known inputs;
- 2. **Representative** of the most important and popular numerical algorithms with a proper choice of representative input data;
+ 2. **Representative** of the most important and popular numerical algorithms with a proper choice of representative input data with a wide range of benchmarks across known numerical categories ([Dwarfs](http://www.eecs.berkeley.edu/Pubs/TechRpts/2006/EECS-2006-183.pdf)) ;
- 3. **Widely covering** of support for both languages and benchmarks by simplifying its extension and maintenance across numerical languages and benchmarks;
+ 3. **Extensible** across numerical languages and benchmarks;
  4. **Friendly to language implementation research** by factorizing the core computation from the runners to minimize the non-core functions necessary to validate the output of compilers;
  5. **Easy to use** by automating the deployment of benchmarks, their test on virtual (web browser and others) and native platforms, as well as the gathering and reporting of relative performance data;
  6. **Fast** by making the setup (data generation and loading) and teardown as quick as possible so that most of the time is spent in the core computation in every language;